 We were introduced to Domaine Puech-Reudon by Eric Texier, who as of 2017 is helping proprietor Cyril Cuche make unpretentious, un-sulfured wines wines from his meticulously farmed land.

-For wine making, minimal-intervention was evident to Cyril though not obviously attainable.
-After a chance meeting with Eric Texier through his cousin Henri, the two instantly sympathized.
+For wine making, minimal-intervention was evident though not obviously attainable.
+After a chance meeting with Eric Texier, the two instantly sympathized.
 Through a bond of shared experience, they agreed to collaborate on the vinifications.
 In 2017, a limited amount of pet-nat from Cinsault and the indigenous Aramon was produced under the name Pour de Vrai as well as 100% Cinsault called L'Apparente.
-The wine from 2017 comes from a small portion of Cyril's vines; 2018 will see an increase in production along with some new cuvées.
+The wine from 2017 comes from a small portion of Cyril's vines.
+2018 will see an increase in production along with some new cuvées.